Why study BA (Hons) Computer Animation Art & Design at BU?

 - Make invaluable contacts before you graduate through regular industry guest speakers and BU’s BFX Festival, featuring a fantastic line-up of speakers, masterclasses, exhibitions, screenings and networking events

-- Access specialist facilities including a new green screen and motion capture studio, as well as animation laboratories, equipped with industry-standard software
+- Access specialist facilities including a green screen and motion capture studio, as well as animation laboratories, equipped with industry-standard software

 - You’ll be career-ready with 95% of our graduates in employment or further study after 15 months.
 Entry level roles you may go into from an animation course include Animator or Runner.
 Other related entry level roles include Storyboard Artist, Model Maker or Background Designer.

 We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the creative skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree.
+If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 Study at the National Centre for Computer Animation